Semiclassical Limit of Measurement-Induced Transition in Many-Body Chaos in Integrable and Nonintegrable Oscillator Chains: Abstract

 \section{Abstract}

-We discuss the dynamics of integrable and non-integrable chains of coupled oscillators under continuous weak position measurements in the semiclassical limit.
-We show that, in this limit, the dynamics is described by a standard stochastic Langevin equation, and a measurement-induced transition appears as a noise- and dissipation-induced chaotic-to-non-chaotic transition akin to stochastic synchronization.
-In the non-integrable chain of anharmonically coupled oscillators, we show that the temporal growth and the ballistic light-cone spread of a classical out-of-time correlator characterized by the Lyapunov exponent and the butterfly velocity, are halted above a noise or below an interaction strength.
-The Lyapunov exponent and the butterfly velocity both act like order parameter, vanishing in the non-chaotic phase.
-In addition, the butterfly velocity exhibits a critical finite size scaling.
-For the integrable model we consider the classical Toda chain, and show that the Lyapunov exponent changes non-monotonically with the noise strength, vanishing at the zero noise limit and above a critical noise, with a maximum at an intermediate noise strength.
-The butterfly velocity in the Toda chain shows a singular behaviour approaching the integrable limit of zero noise strength.
+We discuss the dynamics of integrable and nonintegrable chains of coupled oscillators under continuous weak position measurements in the semiclassical limit.
+We show that, in this limit, the dynamics is described by a standard stochastic Langevin equation, and a measurement-induced transition appears as a noise- and dissipation-induced chaotic-to-nonchaotic transition akin to stochastic synchronization.
+In the nonintegrable chain of anharmonically coupled oscillators, we show that the temporal growth and the ballistic light-cone spread of a classical out-of-time correlator characterized by the Lyapunov exponent and the butterfly velocity, are halted above a noise or below an interaction strength.
+The Lyapunov exponent and the butterfly velocity both act like order parameter, vanishing in the nonchaotic phase.
+In addition, the butterfly velocity exhibits a critical finite-size scaling.
+For the integrable model, we consider the classical Toda chain and show that the Lyapunov exponent changes nonmonotonically with the noise strength, vanishing at the zero noise limit and above a critical noise, with a maximum at an intermediate noise strength.
+The butterfly velocity in the Toda chain shows a singular behavior approaching the integrable limit of zero noise strength.